Sterlcraft » Server Rules

 - Don’t circumvent the AFK kick-timer.
 Staying AFK (away-from-keyboard) or otherwise being inactive whilst connected to the server takes up system resources which would be better allocated to active players; therefore, the server kicks any player who has idled for more than fifteen minutes.
 Attempts to work around the timer by means of Minecarts, boats, AFK pools, &c. may result in corrective action.
 The exception to this rule is when there are few or no other players on; even then, be reasonable.

-- Don't cause lag using TNT, Redstone clocks or any other resource-intensive materials.
+- Don’t cause lag using TNT, Redstone clocks or any other resource-intensive materials.
 All high-frequency Redstone clocks or Hopper builds must have an off-switch or other means of disabling.
-Any sych devices found running unattended on the server may be removed without warning.
+Any such devices found running unattended on the server may be removed or disabled without warning.
 Additionally, players who create builds with the intent to lag and/or crash the server will be banned.

 - Keep mob grinders at a sane level.
 Fifty mobs is the equivalent of one player in terms of server resources, so there is a limit to 50 of a given mob per loaded view-distances radius area per player; any past this risk automatic or manual removal.
 Server administration as well as fellow players would appreciate intent management of such circumstance.